 Recorded presentations below

 Having completed your scoping searches you should now be aware of all the terms that you want to include and these should be finalised.
 We would recommend refining your search strategy (the terms and how they will be combined) on one database and platform, checking that all members of the team agree that it is complete and thorough, before running it on another database.
 Moving to a different database may involve translating the search strategy and syntax, for example, identifying the thesaurus term used or changing the symbol for truncation (* to $).
+Please see this useful guide from University of Alberta as well as another comprehensive guide from Cornell University on how to translate search strategies with links to useful tools.

 The recorded presentations below include